-Consumer-oriented information should meet the requirements of potential information seekers.
-Within this study, the actual use of information with regard to one specific quality label (the quality seal of the Austrian federal marketing organization "Agrarmarkt Austria Marketing" [AMA]) was analyzed as well as the need for user-oriented information.
+The actual use of information with regard to the AMA Seal was analyzed as well as the need for useroriented information.
 Data was collected through an Austrian consumer tracking household panel.
 In total, a sample size of N = 1718 was achieved.
-The data are representative for the Austrian population and brought important insights into the information behavior and needs of Austrian consumers with reference to quality seals in the food sector.
+The results are representative for the Austrian population and brought important insights into the information behavior and needs of Austrian consumers with respect to quality labels in the food sector.